Dinner was almost ready when I made a simple mistake. I added one splash too many and skipped the test bite.

-That moment taught me a useful truth: heat problems are usually structure problems.
-You can rescue most dishes if you treat hot sauce like seasoning architecture instead of a dare.
+That taught me something useful.
+Heat problems are usually structure problems.
+You can fix most dishes if you treat hot sauce like an ingredient, not a dare.

 This is the method I use now.
-It works when the dish is too hot, too sharp, or just unbalanced.
-It also helps you build a personal “heat ladder” so weeknight dinners stay confident instead of chaotic.
+It works when a dish is too hot, too sharp, or just unbalanced.
+It also gives you a small heat ladder for weeknight meals.

 I split the food into two bowls, then stretched each portion with neutral volume:

-- Rice, beans, potatoes, broth, or unsauced veg.
+- Rice, beans, potatoes, broth, or unsauced vegetables.

-- A little fat: yogurt, sour cream, mayo, butter, or avocado.
+- A little fat, like yogurt, sour cream, mayo, butter, or avocado.

-That single decision turns “fire alarm” heat into readable flavor.
-Once the burn is under control, you can tune the dish intelligently.
+That usually turns the heat down enough to work with.
+Once the burn is under control, you can adjust the flavor.

 Scene two: the three-rung heat ladder

 After enough weeknight experiments, I stopped thinking in Scoville numbers and started thinking in roles.
-Three sauce styles cover almost everything:
+Three sauce styles cover most meals:

 - Bright (green, citrusy, vinegar-forward): wakes up heavy food.

-- Depth (smoky, roasted, savory): adds bass notes to simple meals.
+- Depth (smoky, roasted, savory): adds body to simple meals.

-- Aromatic hot (fruity habanero or similar): adds lift plus serious heat.
+- Aromatic hot (fruity habanero or similar): adds lift and real heat.

 The trick is sequence.
-Start lower than your ego wants, then climb.
+Start lower than you want, then climb.

 - First pass: add a bright sauce for clarity.